Kavehrafie/2026-nwp-AR1205/packages/materials/AR2205/syllabus.typ

 Complete all micro-activities, such as polls and short collaborative tasks, announced during the session.

 === Note on Recordings
 Sessions will be recorded for educational purposes.
 By participating, you consent to being recorded.
-If you miss a session, please email me to receive the link of the missed session.
+If you miss a session, please email me to receive the link to the missed session.

 #warning(title: [*Attendance Policy*])[
   Attendance for our live Zoom sessions is #upper[mandatory].
 You are allowed no more than #upper[two] unexcused absences.
 Failure to address chronic absenteeism may result in failing the course.